degatchi/Blockchain-Alpha/readme.md

 2. You don't need cryptography knowledge to be an auditor but I see more and more math-heavy DeFi protocols, so being good at math is definitely a plus.
 3. My income streams are 1) Code4rena 2) audits of protocols that reach out to me 3) investments 4) onlyfans
 4. My auditing process is pretty straightforward.
 First I read the documentation.
 Then I read the code from top to bottom, I order the contracts in a way that makes sense: for example, I read the base class contract first before I read the derived class contract.
 I don't use any tools, but I heavily take notes and scribble all over the code. 😃 I'm using the "Solidity Visual Developer" extension which comes with the @audit, @audit-info, @audit-ok, @audit-issue markers which I all use to categorize my notes.
 After I read the entire codebase once I revisit my notes and resolve any loose ends or things I didn't understand earlier.
 Afterwards, I create my audit report out of these notes.

-Q) Any must-reads on auditing you recommend?
+Q) Any must-reads on auditing you recommend? <br />
 A) Subscribe to the "BlockThreat Newsletter" by https://twitter.com/_iphelix.
 It's a weekly newsletter consisting of all security incidents, post mortems, and other security-related topics that happened in the past week. @Rajeev | Secureum list is great and compact https://secureum.substack.com/p/smart-contract-security-101-secureum

-Q) Salary for auditors based on experience/skin level?
+Q) Salary for auditors based on experience/skin level? <br />
 A) I'm not an expert on this but I'd say hourly rates for auditors are roughly:
 - Junior: 100$/h
 - Experienced: 100$-250$/h